MrPrimate/ddb-importer/README.md

 ## Support

 Where can you support me?
-See my patreon https://patreon.com/mrprimate This will get you access to my Discord channel as well.
+See my [Patreon](https://patreon.com/mrprimate).

 ## Pre-requisites and recommendations